aaronpk/Overland-iOS/README.md

 <img src="Screenshots/settings.png" width="300">

-The Settings screen allows you to set the parameters of the iOS CoreLocation API, which gives you fine-grained control over how the tracker behaves.
+The Settings screen allows you to set the various options in the Overland app as well as parameters of the iOS CoreLocation API, which gives you fine-grained control over how the tracker behaves.

-These controls all set various properties of the CoreLocation LocationManager object.
-It is worth reading the [iOS documentation](https://developer.apple.com/reference/corelocation) for more details, but a summary of them is below.

-* `Receiver Endpoint` - Tap this line to set the endpoint that the app will send data to.
+* `Server URL` - Tap this line to set the endpoint that the app will send data to.
 You can also configure a device ID which will be included in each record, and an access token which will be sent in the HTTP Authorization header.
-* `On/Off` - The "Tracking Enabled" switch enables and disables tracking globally.
+* `Tracking Enabled` - The "Tracking Enabled" switch enables and disables tracking globally.
 When it's set to off, the app stops requesting location updates, and won't record or send any more data.

 **iOS Settings**

 The settings in this section set properties on the CoreLocation API.
 They are meant to give you direct control over how you want to tell the operating system to deliver data to the app.
+It is worth reading the [iOS documentation](https://developer.apple.com/reference/corelocation) for more details, but a summary of them is below.

-* `Tracking Mode`
+* `Continuous Tracking Mode`
-  * Setting to "Standard" will request continuous location updates in the background.
+  * "Standard" will request continuous location updates in the background.
 Use this if you want to be able to draw detailed tracks of your travels.
-  * Setting to "Significant Location" will register for [significant location changes](https://developer.apple.com/reference/corelocation/cllocationmanager/1423531-startmonitoringsignificantlocati).
+  * "Significant Location" will register for [significant location changes](https://developer.apple.com/reference/corelocation/cllocationmanager/1423531-startmonitoringsignificantlocati).
 Significant change events are triggered for example when you move to a new cell tower or when your nearby visible wifi access points change.
 It's not an exact science, and may be triggered more or less often than you expect.
 This will result in _much less_ data collected, but will also use barely any noticeable battery.
+  * "Both" will request both types of updates.
+* `Visit Tracking` - Enables "Visit" tracking, which will record an update when the phone gets to a new location after about 3 minutes.
 * `Desired Accuracy` - Sets the [desiredAccuracy](https://developer.apple.com/reference/corelocation/cllocationmanager/1423836-desiredaccuracy) property of the location manager.
 This is only a request for the general level of accuracy, not a guarantee.
 Setting to "Best" will use the most battery but will get highest accuracy location updates.
 Setting to "3km" will save the most battery but will result in infrequent location updates.
 * `Activity Type` - According to Apple, "The location manager uses the information in this property as a cue to determine when location updates may be automatically paused.".
 See [activityType](https://developer.apple.com/reference/corelocation/cllocationmanager/1620567-activitytype) for more details.
 * `Show Background Location Indicator` - Setting this to "Always" will cause the location indicator in your iOS menu bar to be activated whenever the app is tracking your location.
 With the visible indicator, your app is more likely to continue to receive data in the background according to [this post on the Apple forums](https://developer.apple.com/forums/thread/726945).
-Setting this to "During Trips" will only set the corresponding iOS setting when you start a trip.
-Setting this to "Never" will not set the iOS setting, although you may still see the indicator based on Apple's own logic.
 * `Pause Updates Automatically` - Enabling this will use the iOS API for automatically pausing location updates.
 When disabled, it will prevent the OS from pausing location updates.
 Pausing location updates automatically is a great way to save battery when you are not moving for extended periods of time, although it does not always pick up tracking again immediately when you start moving.
 In some initial testing, the automatic pause tends to trigger about 10 minutes after you've stopped moving.
 * `Location Authorization Status` - When you first launch the app, you'll need to request location permissions from the button here.
 Once you've requested permission twice, you should see it say "Always", which means the app will be able to collect data in the background.
 If you change the value in the iOS Settings app, this will show you the current status to help you troubleshoot why the app isn't getting updates in the background anymore.